Best Disney World Ticket Choice: After Hours or More Days?

 Do you want to see the park in the daytime?

 The vibe of the parks is different in the daytime.
 In August, you might feel like you prefer to never see the parks before the sun goes down and the temperature drops.
-But Disney After Hours are during the late winter and spring and the parks are usually very pleasant during the day.
+But many Disney After Hours events are during the late winter and spring.
+The parks are usually very pleasant during the day, and could even be cold in the evening during January and February.

-On January 10, when After Hours events begin at Hollywood Studios, sunset is at about 5:45 pm.
-Civil twilight, when you can still relatively easily see without artificial lighting, ends at about 6:10 pm.
-You won’t see the parks in daylight at all on an After Hours ticket.
+On January 6, when After Hours events begin at the Magic Kingdom, sunset is at about 5:45 pm.
+Civil twilight, when you can still mostly see without artificial lighting, ends at about 6:10 pm.
+You won’t see the parks in daylight at all with an After Hours ticket.
 By mid-April, sunset is at 7:50 pm and civil twilight ends just past 8:10 pm.
 So you’ll get an hour or so of daylight if you’re doing After Hours in the late spring, and even more than that as the year progresses.

 How important is food in the parks?